citp/privacy-policy-historical/h/ht/htm/html5video.org.md

 You will have the right to object to unlawful data processing under certain conditions.

-You will have the right to erasure of past data about you (your “the right to be forgotten”) under certain conditions.
+You will have the right to erasure of past data about you (your “right to be forgotten”) under certain conditions.

 You will have the right to demand that we restrict processing of your Personal Information, under certain conditions, if you believe we have exceeded the legitimate basis for processing, processing is no longer necessary, are processing, or believe your Personal Information is inaccurate.